benstaniford/jira-command-line/README.md

 ```
 5. Add the jira command to your .bashrc file:
 * `alias jira='python ~/jira-command-line/jira'`
-* Note: If it doesn't already exist, just create %USERPROFILE%\.bashrc and add the alias to it.
+* Note: If it doesn't already exist, just create `%USERPROFILE%\.bashrc` and add the alias to it.
-6. Restart bash and run 'jira' to generate the template configuration
+6. Restart bash and run `jira` to generate the template configuration
 ```
 $ jira
 Configuration file not found, generating template...